 Where did you grow up?

-What inspired you to get into your field?
+What inspired you to become a teacher?

 I have always loved learning and going to school.
 My goal when I return home is to get a job teaching in Clark County School District.
 I grew up in the city and I am going to help it to continue to grow.
 I also want to pursue my Master’s degree at UNLV.